In a household with multiple family people, it can be tempting to think about who is your doggo’s favourite family member.

 When everyone is home at the same time, it can be difficult for your dog to know where they should channel their attention.
 This is why it’s important to schedule alone time for each “favourite family member”.

 And it doesn’t have to be the same activity for each family member.
 If one of you is active and energetic, a longer dog walk is the perfect date.
 On the other hand, another family member might be more into curling up on the couch, which will mean belly rubs for the dog.
-The more invested the family member is in the bonding activity, the better the bond.

 Here are some other activities that will help with the relationship-building process: